Mortisduem/TBN-Astromech-Controller/README.md

   Functions can be remapped to different RC channels to better accommodate remotes with fewer available channels.

 - ### Independent Audio Control
-  Uses a Arduino Nano to translate I2C commands to Serial to use a DY MP3 player or similar boards.
+  Use an Arduino Nano to translate I2C commands to Serial for a DY MP3 player or similar boards.